 In a research, it was shown that women who scored the highest level of stress had ovulated 20% less eggs than those who were less stressed.

 Acupuncture and counselling are proven to help reduce the symptoms of stress and helped improve depression, anxiety and stress.
 A study from University of York consisted of 755 people with moderate to severe depression, concluded that both acupuncture and counselling have lowered down the depression scale from an average of 16 out of 27, to 9 for acupuncture and 11 for counselling.
+Secondly, it is scientifically proven that acupuncture combined with five elements of music could reduce the severity of depression in female patients, according to NCBI publication.

 Cigarette contains more than 4000 chemicals in it and the effects are associated with a number of potential health complications such as cardiovascular diseases, lung cancer, and also a possible decrease chance in infertility.